Patrick Grove

 Patrick Y-Kin Grove (born 30 April 1975 in Singapore) is a Singaporean and Australian tech entrepreneur of mixed heritage.

-He is the co-founder and Group CEO of Catcha Group, and a prolific founder of numerous tech companies in the region.
+He is the co-founder and Group CEO of Catcha Group, and a founder of several tech companies in the region.

 Between 1999 and 2021, he took six companies from start-up to an initial public offering (IPO).

 Grove is also Chairman and CEO of Catcha Investment Corp, a blank check company sponsored by Catcha Group that raised US$300m targeting technology businesses in Southeast Asia and Australia.

 Early life and education

 Grove spent his early years in Singapore and Indonesia, where he studied at Tanglin Trust School, the United World College of South East Asia.

 Career

 Whilst still a student at The University of Sydney, Grove started two companies.
 Upon graduating in 1996, he joined Arthur Andersen before leaving in June 1999 to start the dot-com company Catcha.com.

 Catcha.com quickly became a high-profile dot-com in Asia and raised over USD12 million from a combination of angel investors, venture capitalists and publicly listed companies.
 The company received approval in principle from the Stock Exchange of Singapore in early 2000.
 Whilst on a global IPO roadshow, the NASDAQ crashed in April 2000 and the IPO was famously aborted as the company become a victim of the dot-com bubble.

 With an aborted IPO, a collapsing media environment and US$1.5m in debt bankruptcy seemed imminent, but Grove managed to turn the company around and is credited with being one of the rare dot-com survivors.

 By 2004–2005 Grove and his partners had turned around the business and completed a successful management buyout.